 One of the most highly-acclaimed writers of the late twentieth and early twenty-first centuries, Jamaica Kincaid is a writer with a clear, illuminating vision of humanity.
 Written in a deceptively simple and unadorned style, Kincaid’s books are informed by her status as an uprooted subject, born in the Caribbean island of Antigua, but living in North America.
 Kincaid deals with such universal themes as coming-of-age and the necessity of separation from parents and establishing identity.

 After leaving Antigua for New York to work as an au pair, Kincaid studied photography at the New York School for Social Research and attended Franconia College in New Hampshire.
-A staff writer at The New Yorker from 1974-1996, she published her first book, a collection of short stories called At the Bottom of the River, in 1983.
-Her first novel, Annie John, followed in 1985 – the coming-of-age story of a willful ten-year-old growing up on Antigua.
+A staff writer at The New Yorker from 1974-1996, she published her first book, a collection of pieces for The New Yorker called At the Bottom of the River, in 1983.
+Her first novel, Annie John, followed in 1985—the coming-of-age story of a willful ten-year-old growing up on Antigua.
+With thirteen translations, it is estimated it is the most translated book by an Antiguan author.
 Further novels include Lucy, the story of a teenage girl from the West Indies who comes to North America to work as an au pair for a wealthy family; The Autobiography of My Mother, a novel set on the island of Dominica and told by a 70-year-old woman looking back on her life; and Mr. Potter which follows the life of an illiterate taxi chauffeur.

 Kincaid’s treatment of the themes of family relationships, personhood, and the taint of colonialism reach a fierce pitch in The Autobiography of My Mother and My Brother, an account of the death from AIDS of Kincaid’s younger brother.
-Writing in The New York Times, Anna Quindlen described the book as “a sustained meditation on the grinding wheel of family, with mother always at the hub…a memoir about death that portrays it as it is, not as we would have it be, as we so often tailor it both in memoir and fiction.”
-Kincaid’s latest novel, See Now Then, a nonlinear portrait of a family living in a small New England village, won the Before Columbus Foundation America Book Award in 2014.
+Writing in The New York Times, Anna Quindlen described the book as “a sustained meditation on the grinding wheel of family, with mother always at the hub… a memoir about death that portrays it as it is, not as we would have it be, as we so often tailor it both in memoir and fiction.”
+Kincaid’s latest novel, See Now Then, a nonlinear portrait of a family living in a small New England village, was a New York Times bestseller and won the Before Columbus Foundation America Book Award in 2014.

 “I was trying to understand the thing people call ‘the existential’, or existentialism.
 And it was as if some reviewers decided that I, a black woman, had no right to think about life in such a speculative way.
 That I was only entitled to write about the hardship of racism.”

 In addition to novels and memoirs, Kincaid has also written A Small Place, a short, powerful book about the effects of colonialism that subverts the cliché of Antigua as a tourist’s paradise.
-Her love of gardening has also led to several books on the subject, including My Garden and Among Flowers: A Walk in the Himalaya, a memoir about a seed-gathering trek with three botanist friends.
-Among Flowers will be rereleased in late 2020 with a new introduction by the author.
+Her fascination with gardening and botany has led to several pieces on the subject, including the books My Garden and Among Flowers: A Walk in the Himalaya, and her acclaimed essay “The Disturbances of the Garden“, which explores the legacies of colonialism.